 Keyword: also known as just keyword response.
 These are words that, when sent by a subscriber, prompt a certain action and an automated response.
 For instance, if a subscriber texts “STOP,” they will automatically be unsubscribed from receiving SMS from your brand and a message will go out informing them of this action.
 Other examples of keywords are HELP, INFO, CANCEL, and QUIT.
 Keywords are not case-sensitive.

-Long number: also called a long code.
+Long code: also called a long number.
 It is a type of SMS and MMS sending number consisting of 10 digits and looks like a regular phone number (1-XXX-XXX-XXXX).
-Note that you may experience deliverability issues when using long numbers, so may want to consider migrating to a toll-free number.

 MMS: stands for multimedia message service.
 This is a type of text message that includes multimedia, such as an image or GIF.